Serverless Architecture For Startups

 The adoption of serverless architecture is driven by several industry trends:

-2. Microservices Architecture: Serverless aligns with the microservices model, enabling modular and scalable application development.
+2. Microservices Architecture: Serverless aligns well with microservices, enabling startups to build modular and scalable applications.

 Real-World Applications of Serverless Architecture